Course code: #BH076P23

 These items are optional and you can choose them as you wish after applying for the course.

-Sustainable systems engineering brings together the new technologies and innovative engineering approaches needed for sustainable global development.
+Sustainable systems engineering combines the new technologies and innovative approaches needed for sustainable global development.

-As part of this degree you’ll undertake a broad range of studies, graduating with the skills to design engineering solutions which meet the needs of society within economic and ecological constraints.
+As part of this systems engineering degree, you’ll undertake a broad range of studies, graduating with the skills to design engineering solutions that meet the needs of society within economic and ecological constraints.

-Your studies will focus on the development of a sustainable systems approach, combining the fundamentals of engineering sciences, mathematics and engineering design.
-Degree specializations exist in energy, or transport and logistics.
+Your studies will focus on developing a sustainable systems approach, combining the fundamentals of sustainable systems design, engineering design, engineering mathematics and engineering science.

 Accommodation | 1 bed room | 0 |